eteppo/eteppo/content/post/complex-systems-in-r/index.md

 *t* depends on the unit’s neighbors’ states (indexed with *j*) like in previous models.
-However, this time we have also the variable *w* that is a variable of the *relationships* between the neighbors, noted by the *i**j* subscripts.
+However, this time we have also the variable *w* that is a variable of the *relationships* between the neighbors, noted by the *ij* subscripts.
 In graph theory language, *c* is a node variable and *w* is an edge variable, and because they both change, we have an adaptive network model.

 This particular model has been developed to be a simplified sociological model of groups of people and social contagion.

-Let’s simulate a famous network called the karate club that initially contains two distinct groups with states *c* = 0.9 and *c* = 0.1 and all of the existing relationships have weight *w* = 0.4.
+Let’s simulate one particular famous network called the karate club that initially contains two distinct groups with states *c = 0.9* and *c = 0.1* and all of the existing relationships have weight *w = 0.4*.
 As usual, we pick some values for the other parameters and see what happens.
 (Again, a quick and dirty implementation I’m afraid…)